DNS autoscaling based on cluster size

 : Actual number of nodes in the Managed Service for Kubernetes cluster.ceil

-: Ceiling function that rounds up a decimal number to an integer.max
+: Function that rounds a decimal to an integer.max

-: Max function that returns the largest of the two values.
+: Function that returns the maximum of the two values.

 , the minimum number of DNS replicas is two.